rob1709/quickBrowse/README.md

 `npm run build`

 This generates a build folder.
-Zip the contents of this, and upload to Firefox's dev / extension hub: https://addons.mozilla.org
+Zip the contents of this (note the contents, not the folder itself; Firefox requires manifest.json to sit in the root once unzipped).

+Upload to Firefox's dev / extension hub: https://addons.mozilla.org.
+You'll also need to upload the raw source code too.
+Do this by zipping the contents, excluding build and npm modules (firefox limit the size of the zipped source folder).

 # Getting Started with Create React App